fsiwi-hka/iwi-website/docs/calendar-events.md

 yet and need to work on the events integration.

 **If you don't need to work on the calendar integration, just ignore the error.**

+If you want to replace the entire calendar, you need to adjust the calendar ID in [index.tsx](../pages/index.tsx).